isomerpages/moe-chijsngsec/_student-development/Sexuality Education.md

 of having sex with a minor, abortion and the abandonment of babies.</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;recognise the importance of self-respect
+<p>· recognise the importance of self-respect and respect for others in relating
-and respect for others in relating to members of the opposite gender
+to members of the opposite gender
-<br>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;recognise one’s vulnerability to risky
+<br>· recognise one’s vulnerability to risky situations and the importance
-situations and the importance of exercising discretion to reduce risks and avoid negative consequences, both offline and online</p>
+of exercising discretion to reduce risks and avoid negative consequences, both offline and online</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Term 3
+<p>Term 3 Week 6</p>
-<br>Week 6</p>
 </td>
 </tr>
 </tbody>